NoCheatPlus/Docs/Development/Discussion/Design.md

 * Later there may be more checks necessary concerning latency, e.g. if to decide for calling it ground or not (not only abuse).
 ** An easier choice would be, when the player moves to the exact block level, e.g. during falling, without leaving the ordinary envelopes.
 In this case we could decide (only if we always check for pistons, when changes are nearby), based on some (global) latency estimate.
 ** A client might attempt to abuse leniency, e.g. trying to always fall through pistons (while that mode is activated client side), in which case we'd need to re-consider latency on after-failure piston checking in passable.

+### More/Random issues

+* Unused velocity tracking with accounting for past states.
+* Further we might encounter odd client behavior on edge cases, where we might have to check the last or second last move for if it has been on ground [heuristic estimation, not entirely sure].
+Design-wise it would be interesting to be able to just re-run all checks over the last N moves on-demand.
+* Think of the ground opening to let you fall into water instead of onto stone.
+With stone being there, typically fall damage would get applied if you happen to just move close enough towards the surface (not underneath) - a global latency estimate could help here, it also could work to assume "not on ground" with detecting moved blocks while still being within the ordinary falling envelope, or we switch on-ground to AlmostBoolean (maybe = depends on further moves).
+If the player moves inside of the stone, opportunistic passable tracking would simply let them, while they should be "not on ground" in that case.

 ## Global latency estimate